Christian views on cloning: Dignity of the human person

 Christian organizations are challenged to respond to a number of concerns about the issue of the dignity of the human person, especially in relation to scientific study.
 Much of the debate has to do with the question of at what point the soul enters the body.
 Catholics believe that the soul enters the body at the moment of conception when the sperm and egg unite.
 Thus, Catholics and other Christian denominations that share this belief may see embryonic cloning as tantamount to live human experimentation and therefore contrary to God's will.

 Most Christians believe that a person has intrinsic dignity based on his being created in the image and likeness of God and in his call to communion with God.
-This brings the question of the morality of human cloning into a realm beyond that of science, and into that of religion, as this dignity cannot be empirically proven.